 Value Framework and Outcome Selling:

 Successful sales playbook examples tend to focus on value.
 Smart buyers, which is pretty much all buyers today, aren’t going to be swayed on product features.
 Your salespeople must not only demonstrate values and outcomes, but must frame them in terms of (you guessed it) what the individual on the other end defines as value for themselves.
 One product may help increase customer loyalty, and drive more revenue, and help keep things organized—it’s up to your reps to match the outcome with the person who will benefit from it.
 If one member of the committee doesn’t see the value, they’re not going to pass you along.

 Scripts can somewhat prepare you for dealing with uninterested, naive, or upset customers, but they may not go far enough in helping your reps understand the different nuances of customer objections.
 An objection is not a lost cause, nor is it an invitation for a fight.
 There are smart ways reps can get to the bottom of the real issue, and the more they’re armed with data-backed customer profiles, the more effectively they’ll turn that customer frown upside down.

 Maximizing Lifetime Value:

 Your best customers are your current customers.
-Sales teams can get caught up in the chase, but a playbook that emphasizes nurturing and loyalty will lead to more successful outcomes.
+Sales teams can get caught up in the chase, but a sales playbook that emphasizes nurturing and loyalty will lead to more successful outcomes.
 How can you continue to educate your customers on the products they’ve already purchased from you?
 Better yet, how can you surprise them by anticipating needs that may come up in their day-to-day, and offering solutions?
 Don’t let the air out of the balloon and only try to put the helium back in when it’s renewal time.

 Meet Caleb Trecek